Soil-Security/bpf-go-xdp-template/README.md

 ```

 Notice that there is the `xdpgeneric/id:21` entry, which indicates that the program was indeed attached,
 and its id is `21`.

-> **Note**
-> XDP has three *operation modes* (native, offloaded, and generic) to accommodate easily testing functions,
+XDP has three operation modes (native, offloaded, and generic) to accommodate easily
-> custom hardware from vendors, and commonly built kernels without custom hardware.
-The `xdpgeneric/id:21`
+testing functions, custom hardware from vendors, and commonly built kernels without custom hardware.
-> entry indicates the generic operation mode, which is provided as a test-mode for developers who want to
+The `xdpgeneric/id:21` entry indicates the generic operation mode, which is provided as a test-mode
-> write and run XDP programs without having the capabilities of native or offloaded XDP.
+for developers who want to write and run XDP programs without having the capabilities of native or offloaded XDP.

 You can further inspect the program with the `btftool` command: